-"The majority of transactions we complete are 30% to 49% ESOP sales.
+"Many of the transactions we complete are 30% to 49% ESOP sales.
 30% is the minimum you need to sell to be eligible for the 1042 tax deferral."

 "Professional services firms often start off with a minority ESOP sale.
-They want to see how it's going to go, see how the management team response, and see how the company responds.
+They want to see the impact of employee ownership on business and get a sense of how the management team and staff will respond.
 If things go well, the company will sell incremental pieces down the line and eventually become 100% employee-owned."